CSHL-devon/SequenceMachine/Docs/BillofMaterials.md

 #### Structural

-We have a laser cutter at the lab.
+We have a laser cutter and 3d-Printer at the lab.
 If you don't, and you want to build this exact machine you'll need to hire those parts out, or fabricate them some other way.
-The files for the two laser cut acrylic plates are included in Docs.
+The files for the two laser cut acrylic plates and any 3d-Printed parts are included in Docs.

 4x  1" (25mm) aluminum framing rail, 12" (30cm) in length (McMaster-Carr# 47065T101)
 2x  1" (25mm) aluminum framing rail, 6" (15cm) in length (McMaster-Carr# 47065T101)